-If the respondent is a student, in accordance with student disciplinary procedures, the District may impose sanctions such as verbal reprimands, voluntary enrollment in seminars pertaining to unlawful discrimination and sexual harassment issues, written reprimands, dismissal from class and/or other District activities, or expulsion from the District.
+If the respondent is a student, in accordance with student disciplinary procedures, the District may impose sanctions such as verbal reprimands, voluntary enrollment in seminars pertaining to Sexual Misconduct, Dating and Domestic Violence, or Stalking issues, written reprimands, dismissal from class and/or other District activities, or expulsion from the District.
 In addition, cases involving serious misconduct may be referred to the local Office of the District Attorney for possible criminal prosecution.
-(See Board Policy 5520 and Administrative Procedure 5520, Student Discipline Procedure and Appeal Procedure) If the respondent is a District employee, in accordance with District policies and procedures, including those prohibiting unlawful discrimination and harassment, applicable bargained agreements, and the Education Code, the District may impose sanctions such as verbal reprimands, voluntary enrollment in seminars pertaining to unlawful discrimination and sexual harassment issues, written reprimands, demotions, suspensions without pay, and dismissal from employment.
+(See Board Policy 5520 and Administrative Procedure 5520, Student Discipline Procedure and Appeal Procedure) If the respondent is a District employee, in accordance with District policies and procedures, including those prohibiting unlawful discrimination and harassment, applicable bargained agreements, and the Education Code, the District may impose sanctions such as verbal reprimands, voluntary enrollment in seminars pertaining Sexual Misconduct, Dating and Domestic Violence, or Stalking issues, written reprimands, demotions, suspensions without pay, and dismissal from employment.
 In addition, cases involving serious misconduct may be referred to the local Office of the District Attorney for possible criminal prosecution.
 (See Board Policy 3430 and Administrative Procedure 3430; Prohibition of Harassment and Administrative Procedure 3435, Unlawful Discrimination and Harassment Complaint Procedure and Investigative Process)